Roofing Types – Understanding Your Roof

 - It’s not flexible in cold temperatures.

-Elastomeric coatings for roofs are more effective and affordable.
+Elastomeric coatings for flat roofing are more effective and affordable.
 They also come in 4 different coatings, each having their own pros and cons.
 These include; Butyl, Acrylic, Polyurethane, and Silicon.
 Each one of these coating is sprayed or rolled on and, once applied, provide excellent mildew and UV light protection due to its reflexive material.
 But, like many other roofing materials, it has its downsides.

 - Poor performance in “Ponding”, where water pools on the top of the building causing leaks.